urbit/docs/reference/hoon-expressions/rune/lus.md

 ##### Discussion

 The primary use of `+*` is to assign aliases to doors (see Examples below).
-However, they may also be used to define "virtual arms" which behave like ordinary arms except that they allow nesting within cores that requires a specific number of arms, such as Gall app cores.
-Put another way, no matter how many virtual arms are defined in a `+*` statement, the interpreter will see it as only being a single arm for the purposes of nesting.
+However, they may also be used to define "virtual arms"  that do not count towards the number of arms in cores that requires a specific number of arms, such as Gall app cores.
+Put another way, no matter how many virtual arms are defined in a `+*` statement, the interpreter does not count it towards the number of arms in the core.
+How these virtual arms really work can be understood more precisely by the following.

 Under the hood, `+*` gets compiled as `=*`'s. `+*  foo  bar` rewrites each `++` arm beneath it in the core to include